wavefrontHQ/docs/pages/doc/integrations_bigpanda_troubleshoot.md

     * Ensure that all properties: `failingAlertSeries`, `newlyFailingAlertSeries`, and `recoveredAlertSeries`, are set in the template.

-    * Ensure that all the necessary fields are added and validate the notifications with [webhook](https://webhook.site/).
+    * Ensure that all the necessary fields are added and validate the notifications with the Webhook testing site (`https://webhook.site/`).

     See the template format in [Customizing Alert Notifications](alert_target_customizing.html).